matt-stacey/home-network-config/README.md

 ## Container Creation
-- `cd` into *containerization* create a container list based on the template
+- `cd` into *containerization*
+- create a container list based on the YAML example
 - Run the Python setup in copy mode: `python container_setup.py --copy -C <privileged-container> -Y <your YAML>`
 - wait while LXC copies the containers